marcpaq/b1fipl/README.md

 That's too complicated to learn how to implement a programming language.
 Luckily, some smart people have distilled the most interesting parts of programming languages into an approachable essence.
 I'm referring to implementations of programming languages that fit in a single source code file.

-These single-file implementations are rarely complete, hardly sophisticated, or efficient.
+These single-file implementations are rarely complete, hardly sophisticated or efficient.
 But they are concise, clear, and easy to understand, letting you discover why programming languages are amazing.

 ## The Bestiary